fbpx

 However, your website can also reveal other things about your company.
 For example, if the site is not responsive and looks out of date, potential candidates might see this as a red flag.
 A modern template with a sleek-looking design, on the other hand, shows people you aren’t afraid of change and are ready to embrace new technologies.

-Tip: Use a website creation platform that allows you to keep your site fresh looking, without having to invest too much time and money.
+Tip: Use a website creation platform that lets you keep your site fresh looking, without having to invest too much time and money.
 WordPress is a good one to choose because its many plugins make it highly customizable.

 See your business's reputation the way your customers do.
 Get your free Reputation Report Card.
 Start Your Scan